quabug/EntitiesBT/README.md

 }
 ```

-make sure to mark outside method call with right access attributes to generate right access type on `Tick` or `Reset` method of node
+make sure to mark the outside method call with the proper access attributes to generate the appropriate access type on `Tick` or `Reset` method of the node

 ```c#